 The D2CIM-DVUSB has dual USB connectors and should be purchased by customers who wish to utilize virtual media at the BIOS level.
+The D2CIM-DVUSB is also required for smart card authentication.

 The D2CIM-VUSB has a single USB connector and is for customers who will use virtual media at the OS level.